nikhil2213129/Microcontroller-Sub-systems-Implementation/README.md

 ## Overview

-In this lab exercise, we developed a program that integrates three sub-systems of a microcontroller.
+In this repo, we developed a program that integrates three sub-systems of a microcontroller.
 The program reads the input from a potentiometer connected to the analog input pin A0 and controls the brightness of an LED connected to pin 9 based on the input value.
 Additionally, it prints the sensor and brightness values to the Serial Monitor.

 ## Sub-systems